 This is exactly why maintaining prime vaginal health is key.
 By following these healthy habits, you can take care of the vagina and avoid uncomfortable infections once and for all.

-1. Wipe From Back To Front
+1. Wipe From Front To Back

 Wiping after a bowel movement seems like a trivial task.
 Yet, there is a healthy and safe way to go about it.
 Start from the front and move backward.
 In women, the openings of the anus and vagina are fairly close together.
 If you wipe from back to front, you increase the risk of bringing bacteria from the anus into the vagina.
 This move can trigger bacterial vaginosis, a vaginal infection characterized by a fishy smell, discharge, and itching.
 It is also marked by a burning sensation that amplifies when you urinate.
-So make it a point to start from the back and work toward the front.
+So make it a point to start from the front and work toward the back.
 It may take some getting used to, but it’s the type of habit that will protect your vaginal health.1

 2. Avoid Douching